kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms.md

 Climate mismatch is causing population-level effects in migratory salmon.
 For instance, @Otero:2014 found Atlantic salmon are outmigrating on average 2.5 days earlier per-decade since 1960 in the North Atlantic Ocean, similar to findings in the North Pacific where @Taylor:2008 observed Alaskan pink salmon outmigrating 5 days earlier per-decade since 1970.
 These shifts in smolt outmigration appear to be widespread among salmon species and suggest rapid microevolution [@Kovach:2012;@Kovach:2013], driven primarily by increasing air, river and ocean temperatures [@Taylor:2008].
 Increasing sea surface temperatures are also shifting the timing [@Richardson:2008] and abundance [@Boyce:2010] of plankton blooms worldwide.
 Although zooplankton are reaching peak bloom earlier, bloom date has become more erratic and the rate of advance may not be keeping pace with shifting salmon outmigration [@Edwards:2004].
 Tracking the inter-annual variation in plankton bloom in spite of divergent shifts in climate between local environments and the estuary will contribute to the future success and persistence of some populations over others [e.g., @Chittenden:2010, @Malick:2015].
 Thus the climate driven phenological shifts of some salmon populations may be differently able to match climate driven phenological change in the ocean.

 Here we examine whether there is spatial structuring of phenological asynchrony in a migratory fish of economic, ecological and cultural importance.
 Locally adapted salmon populations spawn throughout vast river networks that integrate diverse climate variability [@Chezik:2017], however migrants from all populations face the common challenge of matching up with the plankton bloom of a common estuary.
 Here we ask whether populations closer to the estuary, with more correlative climates, track inter-annual variation in zooplankton bloom better than populations outmigrating from further upriver.
-Subsequently, we ask whether synchrony has changed over time and if these changes are spatial organized.
+Subsequently, we ask whether synchrony has changed over time and if these changes are spatially organized.
 By leveraging models that account for the river network spatial structure and propagating cumulative impacts over multiple life history events, we estimate match-mismatch potential for 64 sites over a 40 year period (1970-2010) within the largest salmon watershed in Canada.

-#Materials and methods
+# Materials and methods

 *Study site*

 The Fraser River watershed drains approximately 217,000 km^2^ of diverse terrain and climate (Fig.$~\ref{fig:map}$).
 Originating in the western Cordillera of North America, the basin drains snow laden Canadian Rockies and Coastal Mountains.
 Converging and running down the dry central plateau of British Columbia, the river eventually crashes through the coastal mountains by way of Hells Gate canyon and spills into the Georgia Straight of the Pacific Ocean.
 We focus on the Fraser River watershed because the basin is large, topologically diverse, impacted by climate change [e.g., @Kang:2014; @Kang:2016; @Dery:2012; Schnorbus:2010; Shrestha:2012; Healey:2011] and home to five species of salmon.
 Funneling such a wide diversity of climate and divergent climate shifts to the same ocean outlet, the Fraser basin provides the necessary context for testing spatial match-mismatch patterns in salmon.

 \begin{figure}[H]
 \centering
-\includegraphics[width=6.5in]{./99_figures/ClimateMap.png}
+\includegraphics[width=6.5in]{./99_figures/01_ClimateMap.png}
 \caption{Fraser River watershed in British Columbia Canada, colored by the mean annual temperature in 1970 (left) and 2010 (right).}
 \label{fig:map}
 \end{figure}